Platonn/rxjs-time-calculator/README.md

 # TimeCalculator
-Productivity tool to calculate time remaining this day.
+Productivity tool to calculate time remaining this day for your list of todos.

 Time is calculated live (based on observables), and with rounding to nearest quater.
 Using obserables and timeouts to calculate time needed for my daily-routine tasks (and get know when they will be finished).